archived-codacy/node-codacy-coverage/README.md

 * Pass an extra parameter to the codacy-coverage reporter `--language typescript` or `--language coffeescript`.
 * If you have multiple languages you need to invoke the reporter for each of them.

+### Run in Windows

+If you are running coverage in a windows machine without Unix tools, you need to change the command to `codacy-coverage < ./test/unit/coverage/lcov.info`.

 ## Troubleshooting

 ### Path Problems